HighNESS Conceptual Design Report: Volume I: Neutron scattering instruments for the ESS second source

 \subsubsection{Performance of conceptual SANS instruments}

-With the clear definition of the figure of merit, both the SANS instruments and moderator candidates can now be directly compared.
-In \cref{fig:SANS_FOM_Q} the figure of merit is shown for both instruments and all moderators as a function of Q, showing the WOF-SANS generally has higher performance than the conventional instrument.

-To clearly show the performance of the instruments as a function of moderator size, the figure of merit at $Q$\,=\,1.0E-4\,\AA$^{-1}$ is plotted for each moderator in \cref{fig:SANS_FOM}, from which is clear that both SANS instrument concepts perform best at the largest source.
+With this definition of the FOM, both the SANS instruments and moderator candidates can now be directly compared.
+To illustrate the performance of the instruments as a function of moderator size, the FOM at the same maximum usable sample size of 6\,cm is plotted for each moderator in \cref{fig:SANS_FOM}, which clearly shows that both SANS instrument concepts perform best at the largest source.